Gifts: Things Given Willingly Without Payment/Natural Abilities or Talents

-Trying to decide on a relevant topic/category for this hub left me in quite a quandary.
-I currently have it listed this under: Education and Science → Sociology & Anthropology → Human Societies.
+Trying to decide on a relevant topic/category for this article left me in quite a quandary.
+I currently have it listed under Education and Science → Sociology & Anthropology → Human Societies.
 However, I am not really happy with this listing.

-I considered Religion and Philosophy, but didn't want it confined under Religion.
+I considered Religion and Philosophy but didn't want it confined under Religion.
 Also Politics and Social Issues, but that just wasn't right.
-I would really appreciate if anyone has a suggestion as to which category this hub should be listed under.
-If you could give me some advice in comments it would be greatly appreciated.
+I would really appreciate it if anyone has a suggestion as to which category this hub should be listed under.
+If you could give me some advice in the comments it would be greatly appreciated.

-I'd also like to hear of any of any other "gifts" you feel should be added to the list.
+I'd also like to hear of any other "gifts" you feel should be added to the list.
 Thank you for reading, now go out and use your special gifts.

 © 2016 John Hansen